 We provide our Senior Executives with certain other limited personal benefits the Compensation Committee determines are reasonable and consistent with our overall compensation philosophy.
 The Compensation Committee believes that these benefits are consistent with those provided to executive officers of the Peer Group companies, are an important factor in retaining our Senior Executives and are in accordance with general compensation practices in our industry.
 Moreover, the Compensation Committee considers the cost and value of any such benefits as additional cash compensation when calculating the total cash compensation for purposes of determining the performance adjusted amount of long-term equity incentive compensation to award to each Senior Executive.
 We offer medical, dental, vision and life insurance and disability benefits to all eligible employees, including our Senior Executives.
 We also provide our Senior Executives with the following benefits: (i) supplemental disability plans and (ii) reimbursement for approved spousal travel expenses related to Company business.
-We only provide club membership dues reimbursement and reimbursement of certain expenses to certain of our Senior Executives to network and foster relationships in the oil and gas industry and community that are valuable and important to our Company.
+We only provide club membership dues reimbursement and reimbursement of certain expenses to certain of our Senior Executives to the extent such membership dues and expenses are related to the conduct of our business.
+The Compensation Committee believes these particular benefits help our Senior Executives to network and foster relationships in the oil and gas industry and community that are valuable and important to our Company.
 A Senior Executive must reimburse us for any personal club use by the Senior Executive or a member of his family.
 These benefits are described in greater detail in the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Other Benefits."